 Levy Economics Institute of Bard College, USA

-Flavia Dantas teaches courses in alternative economic theory, political economy & social thought, macroeconomics, monetary economics, and mathematical economics.
+Flavia Dantas is an Associate Professor at SUNY Cortland, where she teaches courses in alternative economic theory, political economy and social thought, macroeconomics, money, and mathematical economics.
 She received her Ph.D. from the University of Missouri-Kansas City in 2013.
-Her dissertation thesis entitled “Internationalization of Money Manager Capitalism” explored the destabilizing nature of the unprecedented increase in gross and net cross-border international flows among developed countries over the period 2000-2008.
-Her current work focuses on the institutional, theoretical, political, and distributional aspects of financial globalization.
-Her current research interests include money, monetary theory and policy, international banking and finance, liquidity creation, and financial instability.
-Recently she has been working with Wray to examine labor market trends in the USA; extensions of this work will critically assess what many have called a new era of “secular stagnation”.
+Her current work focuses on economic stagnation, employment policy, and financial globalization.
+Recently she has been working with Randall Wray to examine labor market trends in the USA; extensions of this work will critically assess what many have called a new era of “secular stagnation”.